top of page

 DO I HAVE TO DO THIS ALL AT ONCE?

+– The timeline is up to you!
+There are many ways to use Ketamine, and different philosophies around how to get the most out of this medicine.
+Completing a series of four Ketamine Assisted Psychotherapy sessions could be done intensively, within a couple weeks, or could be spaced out over the course of a year or two— allowing ample time to fully digest any insights that may have surfaced.
 We do not yet have definitive data on the optimal number or spacing of Ketamine Assisted Psychotherapy sessions, and there could be benefits to various approaches.
-Additionally, what's neat about psychedelic medicine work is that it allows us to connect more deeply with ourselves and foster a sturdier sense of self-trust, and in my opinion, this is an essential element towards the deep healing that can come about as a result ot this work.
+Additionally, what's neat about psychedelic medicine work is that it allows us to connect more deeply with ourselves and foster a sturdier sense of self-trust, which can often be an essential element towards the deep healing that can come about as a result of this work.
+With this in mind, even though I'm here for questions, feedback, and support, this is your journey, and you know best about what you need.
+My encouragement is always to trust yourself about what you would like this to look like, and the length of time between sessions.

 PNG Circle 27.png